ikotarid/Terminus/README.md

 ***Scikit-image*** open-source image processing library for Python programming language.

-To install this Pyhton library, open OSGEO4W Shell.
+To install this Python library, open OSGEO4W Shell.
 Then, copy-paste and execute the following two lines as shown in the image.

 - [x] py3_env